-- "Some of the cases used very soft measurement for results like CTR, or visits to sites.
+- "Some of the cases used very soft measurements for results like CTR, or visits to sites.
 These measures are a start but should not be the ultimate goal.
 There needs to be concrete business results." - In addition to marketing goals, I would love to see business metrics tied to those goals.
 In other words, how was a \$10mm spend with a \$4mm uplift in sales really a win?
-Yes perception changed, or awareness rose, but how did it move the business?" - Sales growth (brand and category), ROI, brand equity improvement and shopper behavior change." - "Change in attitudes or behaviors regarding the shopping experience of the category or retailer."
+Yes perception changed, or awareness rose, but how did it move the business?" - "Results need to be quantifiable and should be from real sources that can be verified."